swakita14/RecNexus/Milestones/Milestone2/ClassProj_kexin.md

 4. User accounts
 5. A user needs to be able to keep track of things they've commented on and easily go back to those discussion pages.
 If someone rates or responds to their comment we need to alert them.
 6. Allow users to identify fundamental questions and potential answers about the topic under discussion.
 Users can then vote on answers.
+7. A user can delete or edit his comment.
+8. Once a user edit his comment, the vote for the original comment will be clear.
+9. Once the article/news deleted by authors, all the comments will disappear but can save in users' own comment history.

 ## Initial Modeling

 ### Use Case Diagrams